-The program includes the course work and experiences required for endorsement as a school counselor or comprehensive school program director.
-Students working toward certification as K-12 school counselors should consult with the director of the School Counseling program about the requirements of the state where they plan to work.
+The program includes the course work and experiences required for endorsement as a school counselor.
+Students working toward certification as K-12 school counselors should consult with the coordinator of the School Counseling program about the requirements of the state where they plan to work.
 Some states require teacher certification in order to obtain school-counselor endorsement.